Jim Bottorff's Banjo Page

 The hanging bucket was for tips.

-See the text below for names and info. on the banjo players.
+See the text below for names and information on the banjo players.

 First row left to right: